Overview of Group Peer Assessment

-The Group Peer Assessment tool can be used as part of a multifaceted approach to improve group work.
+Peer assessment can be used as part of a multifaceted approach to improve group work.
+Please learn more about using digital tools in peer assessment.

 Reference: Working in Teams: A Practical Guide